skaugvoll/devops-demo/README.md

    3. step 3 use quick
    4. step 4 http://fleet:8220
    5. step 5 generate service token
-7. Now we can update the fleet container to use the service token in env var
+7. Now we can update the fleet container to use the service token created in step above (6.5)
 8.  start the fleet / agent container
 9.  wait for kibana dashboard to update with connected to fleet server
 10. click done
-11. check fleet / agent settings that it has agent:8220 and elasticsearch:9200
+11. check fleet / agent settings that it has `fleet:8220` and `elasticsearch:9200`
 12. choose / click on default fleet server policy and add integration docker
     1.  add docker and save integration with the default settings. then save and deploy